HampshireCollegeCompSci/cs327_f2019/README.md

   </div>

   <p align="center">
-    A game development project started in a Hampshire College course in 2019!
+    A game development project started by a Hampshire College course in 2019!
     <br />
     Launching on the app stores soon hopefully.
     <br />